RealJD2020/Web-Requests-for-ChatGPT/README.md

       - `page_context` (string): The context of the current page (chunk) in relation to the total number of pages (chunks) of response data for a given job ID.
 For example, '2/7' means this is the 2nd chunk out of a total of 7 chunks.

 ## Example Usage
+If you are on ChatGPT and/or using the Plugins model, with the plugin installed, then usage is as simple as chatting with GPT.
+GPT will intuitivey know when and how to use the available endpoints, and will handle all of the below request/response building and parsing automagically.
+However, for those who want to see what's happening under-the-hood, here you go:

 ### Scrape URL